"The most fun I've had in my whole life."

 Nature Snowshoeing Safaris

 On a Nature Snowshoeing Safari, Rocky is still quite alive in the winter.
-We'll spend our time on the easier but beautiful trails in the park.
+We'll spend our time on the beautiful trails in the park.
 We will look for wildlife tracks like Pine Squirrels and Snowshoe Hares, follow the wintering birds on their daily activities, see how the plants and trees of the Rockies survive the winter, read the signs and tracks in the snow, and enjoy the amazing winter views.
 Parts of the winter, snowshoes are not required due to the lack of snow so we offer cleats for your boots instead.

 Adventure Snowshoeing Safaris